psypherdecipher/psypherdecipher/README.md

 - 👀 I’m not interested in humans
 - 🌱 I’m currently learning to become 01
 - 💞️ I’m looking to collaborate on nothingness
-- 📫 How to reach me: Through tallypathy, incase it works
+- 📫 How to reach me: Tallypathy, incase it works
 - 😄 Pronouns: Alien
-- ⚡ Fun fact: Intel Inside
+- ⚡ Fun fact: Intel inside

 <!---
 psypherdecipher/psypherdecipher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.